 You can find the framework files within the Frameworks folder.
-Specifically, the following frameworks are available for you to use:
+Specifically, the following frameworks are available for you to use.

 Framework Description Required?
 ServiceCore Contains all the common components used by the Service SDK.
-Yes ServiceKnowledge Contains access to the Knowledge features of the SDK.
+Yes ServiceChat Contains access to the Chat features of the SDK.
+Only if using Chat ServiceKnowledge Contains access to the Knowledge features of the SDK.
 Only if using Knowledge ServiceCases Contains access to the Case Management features of the SDK.
-Only if using Case Management ServiceChat Contains access to the Chat features of the SDK.
-Only if using Chat ServiceSOS Contains access to the SOS features of the SDK.
+Only if using Case Management ServiceSOS Contains access to the SOS features of the SDK.
 Only if using SOS

-Add the relevant frameworks to the Embedded Binaries section of the General tab for your target app.
-Be sure to select Copy items if needed when embedding.
+Add the relevant frameworks to the Frameworks, Libraries, and Embedded Content section of the General tab for your target app.